Fyodor Dostoevsky: Early career (1844–1849)

 Dostoevsky completed his first novel, Poor Folk, in May 1845.
-His friend Dmitry Grigorovich, with whom he was sharing an apartment at the time, took the manuscript to the poet Nikolay Nekrasov, who in turn showed it to the renowned and influential literary critic Vissarion Belinsky.
+His friend Dmitry Grigorovich, with whom he was sharing an apartment at the time, took the manuscript to the poet Nikolay Nekrasov, who in turn showed it to the influential literary critic Vissarion Belinsky.
 Belinsky described it as Russia's first "social novel".
 Poor Folk was released on 15 January 1846 in the St Petersburg Collection almanac and became a commercial success.

 Dostoevsky felt that his military career would endanger his now flourishing literary career, so he wrote a letter asking to resign his post.
 Shortly thereafter, he wrote his second novel, The Double, which appeared in the journal Notes of the Fatherland on 30 January 1846, before being published in February.
-Around the same time, Dostoevsky discovered socialism through the writings of French thinkers Fourier, Cabet, Proudhon and Saint-Simon.
+Around the same time, Dostoevsky discovered socialism through the writings of the French thinkers Charles Fourier, Étienne Cabet, Pierre-Joseph Proudhon and Henri de Saint-Simon.
 Through his relationship with Belinsky he expanded his knowledge of the philosophy of socialism.
 He was attracted to its logic, its sense of justice and its preoccupation with the destitute and the disadvantaged.
 However, his Russian Orthodox faith and religious sensibilities could not accord with Belinsky's admixture of atheism, utilitarianism and scientific materialism, leading to increasing friction between them.
 Dostoevsky eventually parted with him and his associates.